kanru/cl-isolated/README.md

 Sandbox
 ========

-**A restricted sandbox environment for Common Lisp code evaluation**
+**A restricted environment for Common Lisp code evaluation**

 Introduction
 ------------

-Common Lisp expressions are evaluated in a restricted sandbox environment which provides a subset of Common Lisp's features.
+Common Lisp expressions are evaluated in a restricted environment which provides a subset of Common Lisp's features.
 In general, many features related to symbols, packages and operating system have been disabled.
 Some standard functions and macros have been replaced with safer versions.
-The sandbox is implemented in packages `SANDBOX-IMPL`, `SANDBOX-CL` and `SANDBOX-EXTRA`.
+The sandbox is implemented in packages `SANDBOX-IMPL` and `SANDBOX-CL`.
 Function `sandbox-impl:repl` is the interface for sandbox code evaluation.

 The source code
 ---------------